Barbara Vucanovich: Retirement

 After her retirement from elected office, Vucanovich continued to work in politics, mainly serving on external committees.
 Her daughter, Patricia Dillon Cafferata, has served as Nevada State Treasurer, in the Nevada Assembly, and as District Attorney in three Nevada counties, and is her mother's official biographer.

-Death
+Death and tribute

-Vucanovich died twelve days before her 92nd birthday on June 10, 2013.
+Vucanovich died at a care facility in Reno on June 10, 2013, at the age of 91.

-Governor Brian Sandoval paid tribute to Vucanovich, whom he likened to Margaret Thatcher, "the Iron Lady" of Great Britain:Barbara Vucanovich was the matriarch of her political generation ...
+Governor Brian Sandoval paid tribute to Vucanovich, whom he likened to Margaret Thatcher, who was nicknamed the Iron Lady: "Barbara Vucanovich was the matriarch of her political generation ...
 Nevada's "Silver Lady". ...
 First and foremost, however, Barbara was a wife, mother, grandmother and great-grandmother.
-Her family was always her priority, even as she served the entire Nevada family in the United States Congress.
+Her family was always her priority, even as she served the entire Nevada family in the United States Congress".